ARMmbed/mbed-client/README.md

 void registration_updated(M2MSecurity *const M2MServer& server)
 ```

-The `M2MSecurity *server_object` specifies to which mbed Device Server the client has just updated the registration and `M2MServer &server` contains the data related to mDS, including the Short ServerID and the client registration period.
+The `M2MSecurity *server_object` specifies to which mDS instance the client has just updated the registration and `M2MServer &server` contains the data related to mDS, including the Short ServerID and the client registration period.

 If the update operation fails for some reason, you will receive the following callback: